Helotes, Texas: Overview

 When Helotes incorporated in 1981, very little was in the town.
 Now with a population over 7,000, Helotes is becoming one of the most desirable suburbs of San Antonio.
 Helotes itself includes the newly renovated Old Town Helotes.
 Completed in 2011, Old Town Helotes is the revitalized downtown.
 Helotes is home to Oak Valley golf course.

 The Cornyval Festival is an annual city tradition bringing in local vendors and thousands of area residents to celebrate the namesake of the town.

 Geography

 Helotes is located in northwestern Bexar County in the valley of Helotes Creek where it exits from the Texas Hill Country.
-The city is about 16 mi northwest of downtown San Antonio.
+The city is about 20 mi northwest of downtown San Antonio.
 Texas State Highway 16 runs through the community, leading northwest 30 mi to Bandera.
 The Charles W. Anderson Loop, the outer beltway around San Antonio, is 2 mi southeast of the center of Helotes.

 According to the United States Census Bureau, Helotes has a total area of 17.0 km2, of which 0.01 sqkm, or about 2.5 acres, 0.06%, is covered by water.

+Climate

+Helotes features a subtropical climate.
+The summers are muggy and hot and the winter is short, windy and cold.
+Over a course of a year the temperatures can be as low as 41°F and as high as 95°F. August is the hottest month in Helotes, with an average high of 94°F. January is the coldest month with temperatures with an average at 42°F. Skies are the clearest in June and the cloudiest in January.
+Precipitation is the highest in may with an average of 3.6 in, and the lowest in February, with an average of 1.5 in.
+In July Muggy conditions are very common while in January they are the least common.

+Events

+Helotes is very well known for the Cornyval festival that happens every late April through early May.
+Cornyval happens on the fairgrounds right off of Leslie road in front of O'Connor High School.